Tips For Driving

 Cross Country For A Move .

 If you’re about to embark on a long-distance move or maybe driving cross country for your move, you’ll want to take some time to plan and lay out the details of your ultimate road trip.
-For this article we make the assumption that you’re having a professional moving company take care of all your boxes and furniture.
-After all, it can’t be your ultimate cross country road trip if you are the one that has to rent and drive the big moving truck and the time constraints that come with this.
+For this article, we make the assumption that you’re having a professional moving company take care of all your boxes and furniture.
+After all, it can’t be your ultimate cross-country road trip if you are the one who has to rent and drive the big moving truck and the time constraints that come with this.
 Though obviously not as time efficient as flying to your new location, using your own vehicle for the trip can be a great deal more fun and a rewarding adventure.

 Any trip, especially driving cross country, needs to be well planned.
 No need to add additional stress to driving cross country by just winging it.

 First and foremost, plan the cross-country route you want to take.
 Depending on the season, could the weather come into play on the route you’re looking at?
 Determine the stops you want to make, the drive times involved for each day and even highways or big traffic metros that you want to avoid or use the by-pass loop of the freeway.
 Go ahead and secure your hotel reservations if needed and even gas stops or restaurants you want to check out.

 Your Cross Country Road Trip Budget

 Of course, your cross-country drive won’t be free, so you’ll need to lay out a budget.
 There are a number of expenses you’ll incur along the way.
 Food, gas, hotels, etc. List these and any others that you can think of, so you’ll have a good idea of how much money you’ll need for your road trip.

 When was the last time your vehicle was serviced?
 If you’ll be driving cross country, make sure you have a full service performed on your vehicle, not just a quick oil change.
 All fluid levels, filters, tires, alignment, brakes, and battery.